 There are also myths about washing and dyeing your hair during your period.
 The most important thing you should know about your hair is that the only “living” part is its follicle (the organ that produces the hair and is found in your dermis).
 So the hair above the epidermis, the one we wash and dye, is not alive; there are no nerves and no biochemical activity present whatsoever.
 That is why menstruation cannot affect it, and the outcomes of washing or dyeing will be the same as during the rest of the month.

 4. Having sex

-Taking a sauna while on your period poses no health threats, but heating of the lower back area can increase the blood flow temporarily.
-On a positive note, the heating effect of sauna can alleviate cramps and water retention through the sweating it induces.
+Taking a sauna while on your period poses no health threats, but heating the lower back area can increase the blood flow temporarily.
+On a positive note, the heating effect of a sauna can alleviate cramps and water retention through the sweating it induces.